- Crime (C)

 In the following locations, Tourist Police can provide limited assistance to start the process:

-Visit our webpage on help for U.S. victims of crime overseas.
+Review our information on help for U.S. victims of crime abroad.

 Victims of sexual assault